galaxyproject/training-material/topics/single-cell/tutorials/alevin-commandline/preamble.md

 > 1. Navigate back to the `Terminal` (if you haven't opened it yet, just go to File -> New -> Terminal)
 > 2. In the Terminal tab open, write the following, one line at a time:
 > ```
->conda install -y -c bioconda bioconductor-tximeta                     # install this first to avoid problem with re-installation of rtracklayer
+>conda install -y -c conda-forge -c bioconda bioconductor-tximeta                    # install this first to avoid problem with re-installation of rtracklayer
 >```
 >```
->conda install -y -c bioconda atlas-gene-annotation-manipulation
+>conda install -y -c conda-forge -c bioconda atlas-gene-annotation-manipulation
 >```
 >```
->conda install -y -c bioconda bioconductor-dropletutils
+>conda install -y -c conda-forge -c bioconda bioconductor-dropletutils
 >```
 >
 {: .hands_on}

-Installation will take a long while, so in the meantime, when it's running, you can open the notebook and follow the rest of this tutorial there!
+Installation might take a long while, so in the meantime, when it's running, you can open the notebook and follow the rest of this tutorial there!